cgomeznt/Zimbra/guia/instalar.rst

 	    zimbra-proxy-patch
 	    zimbra-chat

 	The system will be modified.
 Continue?
-[N] Y
+[N] y

-	Beginning Installation - see /tmp/install.log.ZTiE17ry for details...
+	Beginning Installation - see /tmp/install.log.NL1soIAV for details...

 		                  zimbra-core-components will be downloaded and installed.
 		                    zimbra-timezone-data will be installed.